Automatic agent updates

 After the conditions for the selection of hosts have been satisfied here, you can enter individual host names in the Test with this host name to check whether or not the updates for these hosts have been activated.
 The conditions are always linked with and.

 3.1.
-Statistics on the Agent Deployment page
+Statistics on the Automatic agent updates page

 3.2.
 Check_MK Agent - the new check on every affected host